bholt/alembic-authorea/Reviewer A.md

 Section 4.2.2 (second paragraph) now cites DSWP in reference to similar techniques which partition the dependence graph.

 > 1) One thing that is not clear is whether individual statements in a program must only be part of one region...
+> 2) Are regions intended to be contiguous chunks of code? ...

-The first few paragraphs of Section 4.2 attempt to establish how instructions are placed in a single region by design, and that this means they cannot overlap, and this is simply left as future work.
+The first few paragraphs of Section 4.2 attempt to establish how instructions are placed in a single, contiguous region by design, which means they cannot overlap, that instructions are only ever moved to the previous region, and that lifting these restrictions is simply left for future work.

 > 3) Instruction hoisting isn't done until code is generated, correct?
 What if two regions are extended based on incompatible hoisting decisions?